 Below are the available bulk discount rates for each individual item when you purchase a certain amount

 Sourwood - Oxydendrum arboretum

-Sourwood really shines in the summer and fall.
-The sourwood is native to eastern North America, and can be found from southern Pennsylvania down to northwest Florida.
+Sourwood shines in the summer and fall.
+The sourwood is native to eastern North America and can be found from southern Pennsylvania down to northwest Florida.
 Its midsummer flowers are highly fragrant, contrasting nicely against the green foliage.
 Fall creates a beautiful spectacle as the leaves turn shades of crimson, purplish-red, and sometimes yellow.
-The sourwood is a shining specimen in landscaping, whether its as part of a lawn, featured in a nice garden, or growing as an additional ornament to larger trees.
+The sourwood is a shining specimen in landscaping, whether it's as part of a lawn, featured in a beautiful garden, or growing as an additional ornament to more massive trees.

-The sourwood tree is in blooming from June to early July and features leaves that are dark green in color and have a length ranging from 4 to 8 inches.
+The sourwood tree is in bloom from June to early July and features leaves that are dark green and have a length ranging from 4 to 8 inches.
 If planted at the right site the tree can live 100-200 years.
 It yields a fruit with an oval shape and is also used by bees to make highly desired honey.
 This means honey lovers can rejoice as the sourwood produces honey that is unmatched.
-The "sourwood" name comes from the strong, sour taste of its leaves.
-These same leaves are used to produce a thirst-quenching tea consumed by mountain climbers.
+The "sourwood" name comes from the firm, sour taste of its leaves.
+These same leaves are used to provide a thirst-quenching tea consumed by mountain climbers.